roykoush/roykoush/README.md

 Mostly code, sometimes not.

 This GitHub is where ideas turn into small experiments —
-some about randomness, some about time,
-some about how we know what we know.

 There’s no single direction here,
 but if something seems odd, it probably has a reason.